jasonaden/angular/aio/content/guide/comparing-observables.md

 </table>

-## Observable compared to Array
+## Observables compared to arrays

-An Observables produces values over time, while an Array is created as a static set of values.
-In a sense, Observables are asynchronous where Arrays are synchronous.
+An observable produces values over time.
+An array is created as a static set of values.
+In a sense, observables are asynchronous where arrays are synchronous.
 In the following examples, ➞ implies asynchronous value delivery.

 <table>
   <th>